starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/lifecycle.md

 - [Preact](/frameworks/preact/) uses `useResource()`.
 The resource belongs to the Preact component; sync is scheduled through Preact effects, and finalize runs when the component unmounts.
+- [Ember](/frameworks/ember/) uses `setupResource()`.
+The resource belongs to an Ember destroyable; sync is scheduled from Starbeam invalidations, and finalize runs when the destroyable is torn down.
 - [Vue](/frameworks/vue/) uses `setupResource()`.
 The resource is created from Vue setup, sync is scheduled through Vue's component lifecycle, and finalize runs when Vue unmounts the component.